 Talus’ optical system came back online, finding themself in a cave with calm, blue flames.
 No matter how efficient the Yellow Planet’s mechanicals were with recycling, the pollution that ravaged their home kept miners like Talus digging for raw materials.
 According to the data given by Eze, this cave didn’t exist.

 Glass popped in the distance, prompting Talus to stand up.
 Their body moved with ease and perhaps with more fluidity than before the fall Talus thought.
-They tested the drill on their right arm.
+They tested the drill on their left arm.
 It spun with no difficulty.

 Another glass container popped.

 Talus scanned the area.
 Golden hourglasses the size of basketballs lined the cave walls from floor to ceiling, spanning throughout the depths.
 On the base of every hourglass was a metal plate with a name written in binary.
 They watched as the pink sand drained from the top half of an hourglass and popped, spilling out the sand.

 Talus tapped on the networker on their wrist.
 “Call, Eze.”

 The networker did not light up.

 “I knew something must’ve gotten damaged in the fall,” Talus mumbled.

 Accepting the situation, Talus wondered about the cave.
 Help would arrive soon, and they thought the cave might have valuable materials.
 Strangely, there were only hourglasses in the shelves carved out from the limestone and a golden door.
 Talus wondered why they hadn’t noticed the door until now.
 Talus walked over to the door and reached out for the heart-shaped knob when they saw a broken hourglass with their name on it.